omnilaboratory/obd/docs/GUI-tool.md

 git clone https://github.com/omnilaboratory/DebuggingTool
 ```

-Chrome must run with argument `disable-web-security` to disable web security stratigy.
+Chrome must run with the argument `disable-web-security` to disable the web security strategy.
 For example, if you are in Windows terminal:

 ```
 chrome.exe --args --disable-web-security --user-data-dir=/any_temp_directory_for_chrome_data
 ```

 Then open index.html under the DebuggingTool directory.

-> Remark: We use some local json files to store the content of each interface, such as interface name, description, parameter list, etc.
+> Remark: We use some local JSON files to store the content of each interface, such as interface name, description, parameter list, etc.
 In the js code, we use jQuery’s `$.getJSON(jsonFile, function(result) {}` method to parse these json files.
 Chrome by default prohibits the access of this form of cross-domain resource.

 There are currently three solutions:
-1) Start Chrome by disabling web security policy: --disable-web-security.
+1) Start Chrome by disabling the web security policy: --disable-web-security.
-2) Run a web server, put the debugging tool in the corresponding directory, so that Chrome can visit the url normally.
+2) Run a web server, and put the debugging tool in the corresponding directory, so that Chrome can visit the URL normally.
 3) Use Safari or other browsers to run the debugging tool.

-If you ran an older version before, we strongly suggest you to clear your browser storage before open index.html.
-Before first stable version is released, we can not gurantee that every update is backward compatible: we have to tune the storage structure according to obd updates.
+If you run an older version before, we strongly suggest you clear your browser storage before open index.html.
+Before the first stable version is released, we can not guarantee that every update is backward compatible: we have to tune the storage structure according to obd updates.

 <p align="center">
   <img width="250" alt="clear broswer cache" src="assets/clearBroswerStorage.png">
 </p>

+There are currently three solutions:
+1) Start Chrome by disabling the web security policy: --disable-web-security.
+2) Run a web server, and put the debugging tool in the corresponding directory, so that Chrome can visit the URL normally.
+3) Use Safari or other browsers to run the debugging tool.

+If you run an older version before, we strongly suggest you clear your browser storage before opening the index.html.
+Before the first stable version is released, we can not guarantee that every update is backward compatible: we have to tune the storage structure according to obd updates.